-DLNR NEWS RELEASE: Special feral goat hunting permits available for Kekaha GMA on Kaua’iPosted on Dec 2, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Special feral goat hunting permits available for Kekaha GMA on Kaua’iPosted on Dec 2, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 LIHU‘E, KAUA‘I — The Department of Land and Natural Resources, Division of Forestry and Wildlife (DOFAW) announces the availability of feral goat control permits in Hunting Unit A, Kekaha Game Management Area (GMA) on the island of Kaua‘i, pursuant to Title 13, Chapter 123-2.2, 5, 5.1 and 9 in “Rules Regulating Game Mammal Hunting.”

 Permits will be limited and given on a first-come, first-served basis from the Lihu‘e DOFAW office at 3060 ‘Eiwa St., Rm.
 306, Lihu‘e, HI 96766.
 Participants must present their 2015-16 Hawai‘i hunting license when acquiring their permit.

 A participant may acquire up to 3 additional permits for other participants, but must present their hunting licenses to do so.

 Hunters will be charged $5 per permit.
 Hunters may purchase another permit for another slot after they complete their hunt, if any permits are still available.